f.a.q.

 Here we have collected some of the most common questions and answers.
-You are always more than welcome to call or e-mail us with your questions =)
+You are more than welcome to call or e-mail us with your questions, we are always happy to help our guests prepare and plan their tour.

 In short, because it is the largest and most diverse archipelago in Sweden.
 It has everything from sandy beeches and large islands with centuries of history and culture, to thousands and thousands of smaller skerries, wild and uninhabited (except for birds and the occasional seal).
 There are no tides, currents or big swells to worry about here.